dnew/very-simple-llm-eval/README.md

-# very-simple-llm-eval
+# A very simple LLM evaluation example

-A very simple example of how to build LLM evalutions.
+A very simple example illustrating some of the principles from [7 Habits of Highly Effective Generative AI Evaluations - Justin Muller (Youtube)](https://youtu.be/wHhlvcQgi9M)